Soltanilara/ArduBoat-Ros2/Readme.md

 1. **Install Simulation Tools**:
    - Install Simulation Tools using https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html.

-   ###  Note: Though the article mentions it is tested only until 18.04, the following works fine on Ubuntu 22.04.
+   ###  Note: Though the article above mentions it is tested only until 18.04, the following works fine on Ubuntu 22.04.

 2. **Configure Simulation**:
    - This ensure the ardupilot tools are properly sourced.